60 pc voting till 5 pm in second phase of UP polls | Politics

 - India

-Uttar Pradesh recorded a voter turnout of over 60 per cent till 5 pm Monday in the second phase of the assembly elections with another hour to go before polling booths closed.
+Uttar Pradesh recorded a voter turnout of over 60 per cent till 5 pm Monday in the second phase of the assembly elections.

+The final turnout at the end of polling at 6 pm was not available till midnight with poll officials here saying they were in the process of compiling data from districts.

-Additional Chief Election Officer Brahma Dev Ram Tiwari said polling in the state had been peaceful till then.
+Additional Chief Election Officer Brahma Dev Ram Tiwari said polling in the state had been peaceful.

 The constituencies in the second phase are spread across Saharanpur, Bijnor, Moradabad, Sambhal, Rampur, Amroha, Budaun, Bareilly and Shahjahanpur districts.
 Altogether 586 candidates are in the fray in this phase.